Snihurivka Raion: Russian re-establishment and annexation

-In august 2022, Russia decided to re-establish Snihurivka Raion and to transfer it to Kherson Oblast, with Yuriy Barbashov being appointed as the head of the military-civilian administration of Snihurivka Raion.
-In this capacity, Snihurivka Raion was included in the illegal annexation referendum of Kherson Oblast in september 2022, with the local Russian-appointed authorities participating in the process.
+In August 2022, Russia decided to re-establish Snihurivka Raion and to transfer it to Kherson Oblast, with Yuriy Barbashov being appointed as the head of the military-civilian administration of Snihurivka Raion.
+In this capacity, Snihurivka Raion was included in the illegal annexation referendum of Kherson Oblast in September 2022, with the local Russian-appointed authorities participating in the process.
 A group of locals however protested against the referendum.

 On 5 October 2022, Yuriy Barbashov stated on Telegram that "Snihurivka remains under the control of Russian troops", while Mykolaiv Oblast Governor Vitalii Kim noted that officials were "seeking to confirm that Russian officers have left but there are troops still remaining there".

 On the 9th of November, the Russian Defense Minister Sergei Shoigu announced the withdrawal of Russian forces from the right bank of the Dnipro River.
-As a consequence, Snihurivka Raion was liberated by Ukrainian troops the next day.
-Russia hower still claims the whole territory of what they consider to be Kherson Oblast.
+As a consequence, Snihurivka Raion was retaken by Ukrainian troops the next day.
+Russia however still claims the whole territory of what they consider to be Kherson Oblast.